Shineii86/GitHubAPI/README.md

 The built‑in web UI (included in this repo at `/public/index.html`) lets you:
 - Enter any GitHub username and see the full JSON response
 - Compare two users side‑by‑side
-- Toggle light/dark theme and animations for the profile card
+- Toggle light/dark theme for the profile card
+- Select custom backgrounds (1–6) for the card
 - Copy cURL commands

 ---

 ## 📊 Scoring System

 The developer score is calculated using 8 weighted metrics.
-Below is the scoring flow:
+Below is the scoring flow and the rank mapping:

 ```mermaid
 flowchart TD